welshstew/vsphere-openshift4-automation/README.md

 export GOVC_URL=my.vcenter.lan
 export GOVC_INSECURE=true
 ```
-Ensure you have a `vars/vsphere-temp.yml` file populated as you want.
+Ensure you have the appropriate vars file populated as per the playbook.

 Run the playbook with: